f-ardila/dwarf_lensing/MCMC/README.md

-(Based off of Song's MCMC code from ASAP.
+(Based off of Song's initial MCMC code from his ASAP model.
 That is why it might seem a bit more complicated than it needs to be.)

 # Directories
 - `config`: